bane-labs/zk-dkg/neo-x-mpc.md

 In this phase, we use the Phase1 setup to compute the Groth16 parameters for three different circuits used in DKG verification.

-1. The first contributor downloads the final Phase1 file, and run `go run mpccmd.go phase1 seal --phase1file <filepath> --output <filepath>` to get the SRS file, then run `go run mpccmd.go phase2 init --srsfile <phase1 file path> --output <phase2 file path> --batch <batch size>` (three times for batch 1, 2, 7) to get three different Phase2 files;
+1. The first contributor downloads the final Phase1 file, and run `go run mpccmd.go phase1 seal --phase1file <filepath> --beacon <string> --output <filepath>` to get the SRS file, then run `go run mpccmd.go phase2 init --srsfile <phase1 file path> --output <phase2 file path> --batch <batch size>` (three times for batch 1, 2, 7) to get three different Phase2 files;

 2. Following contributors should then compute based on existed Phase2 files one by one;